Having treatment for bone cancer

 A physiotherapist will visit you a day or so after your operation.
 They’ll show you exercises to keep your muscles strong and flexible.

 If you’ve had an arm removed, you’ll be able to get up and move around once you’ve recovered from the anaesthetic and don’t feel too sore.
 If you’ve had a leg removed, the physiotherapist will show you how to move around in bed and get from your bed to a chair.
 You'll probably be moving around with crutches or in a wheelchair within a few days.

-Once you’re up and around you’ll go to the hospital gym for physiotherapy.
+Once you’re up and about, you’ll go to the hospital gym for physiotherapy.
 This is a big part of your recovery.
 Your physiotherapist will give you more exercises to do as your wound heals and you get stronger.

-You'll be able to go home about two weeks after your operation.
+You should be able to go home about two weeks after your operation.

 There's more information about the long-term effects of amputation in our section on living with and after bone cancer.